An erect or spreading shrub to a height of 1.5 metres.

 Leaves are arranged alternately and are narrow-cylindrical (terete), to 30 mm long and about 0.5 mm wide, hairless when mature.

-In this species, the tepals are to 8 mm long, fused at the base, with the tips rolled back, with overall flowers about 15 mm wide by 20 mm long.
+In this species, the tepals are to 8 mm long, fused at the base, with the tips rolled back, with overall flowers yellow and about 15 mm wide by 20 mm long.

 Flowering occurs from January to July.